 A balanced diet to avoid copper deficiency requires a recommended daily intake of about 1 mg.
 Some foods are especially rich in copper, including most nuts and seeds, chickpeas, liver and oysters.
 Natural foods such as cereals, meat and fish generally contain sufficient copper to provide up to 50% of the required daily intake.
 Also, there are some unexpected and delightful sources—such as cocoa and chocolate—providing a valid scientific reason to eat chocolate!

 Copper helps trains go faster!
 The contact wire that provides power to trains is 99.9 percent copper, with tiny amounts of other metals added to improve wear resistance without reducing conductivity.
 This wire also offers higher tension than older types, making it easier to keep the engine’s pantograph in constant contact with it, enabling higher speeds.

-Microbes weren’t discovered until the 19th century, but copper’s hygienic properties were well known through experience and tradition.
-The Egyptians, Greeks, Romans and Aztecs used copper compounds for hygiene and the treatment of disease.
-Egyptians used it as a sterilisation agent for drinking water and wounds.
+The Egyptians, Greeks, Romans and Aztecs used copper compounds for the treatment of disease.
 Hippocrates treated open wounds and skin irritations with copper.
 The Romans catalogued numerous medicinal uses for copper in treating disease, and the Aztecs used it to treat sore throats.
 In Persia and India, copper was applied for boils, eye infections and venereal ulcers.